Interplay of Tilt and Axion Fields in Topological Superconductors: Anisotropy in the Meissner Effect: Introduction

-In the realm of Weyl materials, a particular interest is directed towards those in which the Weyl cones exhibit a preferential tilt within the Brillouin zone, as documented in several studies~\cite{Tilted_Weyl,Tilt_Bernevig,TaIrTe,MoWTe,WTe}.
+In the study of Weyl materials, particular attention is given to those with Weyl cones that exhibit a tilt within the Brillouin zone, as documented in several studies~\cite{Tilted_Weyl,Tilt_Bernevig,TaIrTe,MoWTe,WTe}.
 The generation of this tilt is often linked to the atomic structure~\cite{Goerbig_tilt,tilt_atomic_structure,tilt_intrinsicStructure} and also the application of strain or pressure in Weyl semimetals\cite{tilt_strain,tilt_strain_torsion,Curved_spacetime_theory}.
-We will show that the tilt of Weyl cone plays a significant role in dictating the profile of the axion field near the surface, which in turn affects the magnetic field penetration within topological superconductors.
-Tilted Weyl semimetals have been predicted to exist in a variety of materials, and was predicted to show a spectrum of properties in the normal phase(non superconducting phase) of the Weyl semimetals, including but not limited to, anisotropy in the planar Hall effect, electrical conductivity, Magnetotransport, Thermal and optical properties, and the Nernst effect~\cite{tilt_Hall,tilt_magnetic2,tilt_conductance,anisotropy_conductivity,tilt_magnetic,tilt_magnetic2,tilt_magnetoptical,Theo_TWSM,tilt_nernst,tilt_optical,tilt_optical2,tilt_optical3,tilt_nernst2}.
-However, The focal point of our inquiry is the influence of Weyl cone's tilt in the superconducting phase.
-We delve into the tilt impact on the electromagnetic response of a topological superconductor—a phenomenon that remains undetected in trivial superconductivity but becomes apparent through the intermediary of the axion field (evidenced by gapless boundary states on the surface).
-Thus, we propose that this anisotropy is an axion-mediated phenomena.
-To confirm our proposition, we have incorporated the Weyl cone tilt as a metric alteration within the Lagrangian framework of the Weyl superconductor~\cite{Tilt_Curved-Space,SaharPolariton}.
-We have further concentrated in the consequences of tilting for the magnetic field penetration and the planner Hall effect on the surface of the topological superconductor.
-The scope of our analysis is confined to moderate tilts, which are characterized by the preservation of a point-like Fermi surface.
+We will show that the tilt of the Weyl cone plays a significant role in dictating the profile of the axion field near the surface, which in turn affects the magnetic field penetration within TWSCs.
+Tilted Weyl semimetals have been predicted to exist in a variety of materials, and were predicted to show a spectrum of properties in the normal phase(non-superconducting phase) of the Weyl semimetals, including but not limited to anisotropy in the planar Hall effect, electrical conductivity, magnetotransport, thermal and optical properties, and the Nernst effect~\cite{tilt_Hall,tilt_magnetic2,anisotropy_conductivity,tilt_magnetic,tilt_magnetic2,tilt_magnetoptical,Theo_TWSM,tilt_nernst,tilt_optical,tilt_optical2,tilt_optical3,tilt_nernst2}.
+However, the focal point of our inquiry is the influence of the Weyl cone's tilt in the superconducting phase.
+We delve into the tilt impact on the electromagnetic response of a TWSC—a phenomenon that remains undetected in trivial superconductivity but becomes apparent through the intermediary of the axion field (evidenced by gapless boundary states on the surface).
+Thus, we propose that this anisotropy is an axion-mediated phenomenon.

-We have demonstrated a universal scale-free behavior in the penetration of the magnetic field, applicable across all magnitudes of the tilt vector.
-This scale invariance feature reveals the limiting behaviour of the magnetic response in topological superconductors.